I truly believe experiencing gratitude on a regular basis will bring about more positive changes than anything you've tried before.

 The instructions are simple - instead of writing your gratitudes in sentence form, draw them out.
 Or, paint them.
 Sing them.
 Dance them.
+Make a collage.
 Whatever suits your fancy.

 I love this practice because it combines gratitude + creativity for a double whammy of greatness.